 Methods of Defining ‘Summer Camp’

 With that caveat, here are two methods of defining summer camp that are broadly adequate.
-The first relies on what camps do, on their unique functions as organizations.
+The first relies on what camps do, on their unique functions as organizations (an operational definition).
 And, the second focuses more on the range of substantive attributes camps express as organizations.
 Functions vs. Attributes.

 A summer camp is a youth development organization, supervised by professional adults, that strives to foster personal growth for children by providing them fun, safe educational/recreational programs, outdoor experiences and group activities while away from home during the summer months.